kcns008/docs/kubeshark_Openshift.md

-## Openshift Cluster Spin up and Kubeshark Deployment
+## Create Openshift Cluster on AWS and Kubeshark Deployment

 #### install rosa from https://console.redhat.com/openshift/downloads Based on you PC download tar and move to PATH / bin folder